Yan Fook Church: Ministries and Structure

 Yan Fook Church employs both fellowship-based and small group pastoral models.
 Fellowships are categorized by age and life stage, including groups for seniors, adults, couples, young professionals, university students, single parents, and mothers.

-Yan Fook Theological Seminaryy
+Yan Fook Theological Seminary

 In order to cultivate believer leaders and spiritual life of believers, Yan Fook Church established Yan Fook Bible College in 2001 and changed its name to "Yan Fook Theological Seminary" in 2019.
 The school offers theological courses of different levels, from certificates to master's degrees, for Yan Fook Church members and other church believers to study.

 Library

 Located on the 16th floor of the Yan Fook Center, the library's purpose is to provide the resources and services needed for teaching and research at the seminary.
 It also serves the spiritual growth of the church members, such as Bible study sessions with group leaders and spiritual nourishment for believers.

 In addition to its collection of books and periodicals on theology, church history, Christian doctrine, the Old and New Testaments, and missionary work, the library also houses practical books on counseling, parenting, and Christian life.